Allmight97/CMAAP/README.md

-# CMAAP
-Framework for Coherent Multi-Agent Atomic Implementation Planning
+# CMAAP - Coherent Multi-Agent Atomic Planning Framework

 This is a work in progress and will change over time as my knowledge and experience grows and as Ai systems become more advanced,